NatronGitHub/Natron/Documentation/source/plugins/net.sf.cimg.CImgSoften.rst

 Soften node
 ===========

-*This documentation is for version 4.0 of Soften.*
+*This documentation is for version 4.0 of Soften (net.sf.cimg.CImgSoften).*

 Description
 -----------